Japan’s Hanyu sets Olympic record in short program

 Fellow American Adam Rippon finished seventh without attempting a quad in what was otherwise a jumping contest for the men.

-Hanyu might have done his best work avoiding the Poohs – sort of his trademark because he collects them – that fell around him when he finished his skate.
-Thousands of mini-flags featuring the Japanese rising sun had greeted Hanyu to the ice.

 The top four men combined to land eight quads and four triple axels in their short programs.
-They will be flying high again in the free skate on Saturday, when Hanyu attempts to become the first man to repeat as Olympic champion since Dick Button won in 1948 and 1952.
+They will be flying high again in the free skate, when Chen hopes to do five quads, even if he’s buried in the standings.

+”I’m going to talk to my team and see what the best approach is,” Chen said. ”It was just rough.
+Nothing clicked.”

-Wearing a military costume complete with epaulets, Russian Dmitri Aliev set the leaping bar very high as the 20th of 30 skaters with a career-best – by far – 98.93 for fifth.
+Wearing a military costume complete with epaulets, Russian Dmitri Aliev set the leaping bar very high as the 20th of 30 skaters to perform.
 He landed two quads, including a lutz that was the second in Olympic competition; American Vincent Zhou did it earlier.
 Skating in the fourth of five sections often makes it difficult to score too highly, but Aliev shattered that with a strong technical program.
+He finished with a career-best – by far – 98.93 for fifth.

 Aliev, 18, was second to Fernandez at the European championships, yet he was left out of the team event here.
 Considering his replacement, Mikhail Kolyada, flopped in the short program of that competition, that decision appears unwise.